nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 4. Try These Basic Commands

-We've prepoluated LegacyLink with some dummy data for you to play around and get a feel of how LegacyLink works!
+We've prepopulated LegacyLink with some dummy data for you to play around and get a feel of how LegacyLink works!
 Here are some simple commands to get you started: